MASTERS ’20: A brief look at the 2nd round from Augusta

 KEY STATISTIC: The first round ended Friday morning with 53 rounds under par, a Masters record.

-WORTH NOTING: Tiger Woods left the course Thursday with only three players ahead of him.
+WORTH NOTING: Woods left the course Thursday with only three players ahead of him.
 He was even par for his second round through 10 holes and left the course Friday night with 21 players ahead of him.

 WORTH QUOTING: “See ball, hit ball, see putt, hole putt, go to the next.
 Yeah, he makes the same so simple or makes it look so simple at times.”
 Rory McIlroy on Dustin Johnson.